 Munchausen syndrome facts

-- Munchausen syndrome, referred to as factitious disorder, is a mental illness that involves the sufferers causing or pretending to have physical or psychological symptoms in themselves.
+- Munchausen syndrome, referred to as a factitious disorder, is a mental illness that involves the sufferers causing or pretending to have physical or psychological symptoms in themselves.

 - Adults aged 20-40 years are most likely to develop Munchausen syndrome.
 Women with knowledge of health care and men with few family relationships are particularly vulnerable to developing this disorder.

 - Munchausen syndrome often follows or coexists with Munchausen syndrome by proxy.

 - Munchausen syndrome tends to occur in a small portion of the United States population, more often in subpopulations like people who have been diagnosed with psychosis or fever of unknown origin.

 - The symptoms of Munchausen syndrome has been described since at least biblical times.
 It was named for Baron Karl Friedrich von Munchausen, an 18th-century man who was in the Russian military and was known to tell untrue stories about the battles he participated in.

 - Munchausen syndrome by proxy (MSBP) is a fabrication of illness by a third person that allows the third person, usually the victim's mother, to assume the role of caregiver.

-- Although there is no specific cause for Munchausen syndrome, risk factors for the disorder tend to be psychological, like having borderline or antisocial personality symptoms or a grudge against the medical profession and social, like having a personal or family history of serious illness or a history of neglect, abuse, or other maltreatment.
+- Although there is no specific cause for Munchausen syndrome, risk factors for the disorder tend to be psychological, like having borderline or antisocial personality symptoms or a grudge against the medical profession and society, like having a personal or family history of serious illness or a history of neglect, abuse, or other maltreatment.

 - Due to the chronic nature of the condition, as well as the tendency of sufferers to discontinue treatment, care for individuals with Munchausen syndrome is difficult.
 No single approach is consistently effective in managing this illness.

 - Prevention or early treatment of the factors that put people at risk for developing Munchausen syndrome are important aspects of decreasing the likelihood that the disorder will develop.
 Once symptoms of the condition are assessed, the earlier it is addressed, the better the likely outcome.